jplayer/react-jPlayer/README.md

   },
 }
 ```
-`key` can be a keyCode number [representing the key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) or a [key value string](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).
+&ensp;&ensp;`key` can be a keyCode number [representing the key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode) or a [key value string](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values).
 The key value string should be preferred but it's not as supported as keyCode.

-`fn` is the function that will be executed once the key has been pressed.
+&ensp;&ensp;`fn` is the function that will be executed once the key has been pressed.

 The keybindings you specify will be deep merged with the defaults.